-While the guitar itself is built in the brand’s Maryland factory, many individual components still come out of South Korea.
-Like the 85/15 “S” humbuckers, which are affordable versions of the 85/15 in PRS Core instruments.
+While the guitar itself is built in the brand’s Maryland factory, many individual components come out of South Korea.
+Like the 85/15 “S” humbuckers, which are affordable versions of the 85/15 set found in PRS Core instruments.
 Lush while clean and thick when clipped, the pickups have also been coil-split to take you into glassier, single-coil territory.

 Unlike most of the SE models, the S2 Standard 24 has a Pattern Regular neck.
 It’s fatter but not as wide, and most players will find it to be a happy middle between Fender and Gibson necks.
 The guitar’s ten-inch fretboard radius also falls in-between both those brands.